chazeon/notes/docs/notes/index.md

 list_children: true
 ---

-These notes derived from my own notes originally hosted on Notion.
+The notes hosted here are mostly derived from my own notes on [Notion](https://notion.so).